captbullett65/MSCFT/README.md

 >  attribution is a violation of authorship.
 >  See [Attribution Integrity Log](logs/attribution-log.md) for details.

-🧾 The MSCFT Protocol is formally published and timestamped on Zenodo Zenodo Record:
+🧾 The MSCFT Protocol is formally published and timestamped on Zenodo.

+Zenodo Record:
 🔗 https://zenodo.org/records/15757279

 DOI: https://orcid.org/0009-0006-3463-170X